JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 ![Run/Debug Configuration Environment Variables](plugin_singing_env_variables.png)

 > Note that both the private key and certificate chain are multi-line values.
-> It is necessary to transform them first using Base64 encoding before providing to the single-line field in <control>Environment Variables</control> panel.
+> It is necessary to transform them first using Base64 encoding before providing the single-line field in the <control>Environment Variables</control> panel.
 >
 > [`signPlugin.privateKey`](tools_gradle_intellij_plugin.md#tasks-signplugin-privatekey) and [`signPlugin.certificateChain`](tools_gradle_intellij_plugin.md#tasks-signplugin-certificatechain) properties will automatically detect and decode the Base64-encoded values.
 >